jackellenberger/emojme/README.md

       --bust-cache             force a redownload of all cached info.
       --no-output              prevent writing of files.

+  favorites                 get favorite emoji and personal emoji usage statistics
+      -s, --subdomain <value>  slack subdomain.
+Can be specified multiple times, paired with respective token. (default: []) -t, --token <value>      slack user token. ususaly starts xox*-...
+Can be specified multiple times, paired with respective subdomains. (default: [])
+      --bust-cache             force a redownload of all cached info.
+      --no-output              prevent writing of files in build/ and log/ --verbose                log debug messages to console
+      --top <value>            (verbose cli only) the top n favorites you'd like to see (default: 10) --usage                  (verbose cli only) print emoji usage of favorites in addition to their names

   help [command]           get command specific help
 ```